zarf-dev/zarf/examples/big-bang/README.md

 <ExampleYAML example="big-bang/yolo" showLink={false} />

-## Big Bang Scrape Zarf Agent Metrics
+## Big Bang Zarf Agent Metrics Support

 The Zarf Agent emits Prometheus metrics that can be scraped by Big Bang's Prometheus Operator.
 To enable this, set `monitoring.enabled` to true in the `config/disable-all.yaml`, and uncomment the `disable-all.yaml` under the `components.extentions.bigbang.valuesFiles` section in `zarf.yaml`.